iamnoah/writeCapture/README.md

 only file you need.
 If you'd like the unminified source for debugging, simply include nolib-support.js before writeCapture.js.

+Note that nolib does not implement `onLoad`, which is required for `autoAsync`.

 ## Implementing writeCaptureSupport ##

 If you don't want to use jQuery and you already use